 2. Sourcing: Finding Manufacturers in China

 Now that you have a product in mind, the next challenge is sourcing an exporter in China.
 There are several ways to source.
 The simplest is to use an online marketplace such as Alibaba.

 On Alibaba, search for specific products, and pricing.
 Filter your search by factories and how long they’ve been in business.
 Check their user rating.
 Some of these so-called manufacturers are actually agents pretending to be an actual factory but they just mark up prices and take a cut.

 Any real factory representative will be willing to hop on a video call or even a tour of the factory.
 The second way is to fly to China and visit factories in person.
 Time your trip to coincide with one of the many product fairs that regularly occur in cities like Guangzhou, Hong Kong, or Shenzhen.

 3. Negotiating Pricing

-The first technique is to ask for a small order upfront instead of their bulk orders.
-Factories always have their MOQ (min order requirement) in their quotes but they hardly ever stand firm on this.
+The first technique is to ask for a smaller quantities upfront.
+Factories always have their moq (min order quantity) but they rarely stand firm.
 Instead of outlaying $10,000, for example, you can get away with ordering a small sample selection of $1,000 worth of products.